kiji-reactor/wibi-dota/README.md

 kiji bulk-load --table=kiji://.env/wibidota/dota_matches --hfile=hdfs://path/to/tmp/file
 ```

 An additional table exists that pivots the data onto a player centric model using account_ids (of non-anonymous accounts) as row keys.
-This table is also compressed with snappy and is built with 64 regions and also contain a script to build a 'local' version.
+This table is also compressed with snappy and is built with 64 regions and also contains a script to build a 'local' version.
 This table can be built with

 ```
 kiji-schema-shell --file=src/main/ddl/player_table.ddl